Khmer National Navy: Combat history

-Regarded as the most efficient branch of the Cambodian armed forces, the Khmer National Navy combat record remains impressive.
-Being an all-volunteer, technically proficient service, the MNK was plagued by shortages of officers and experienced NCOs in the early stages of the war but unlike the Cambodian Army and the Khmer Air Force, it was not seriously handicapped by corruption, constant changes in command, or military incompetence, though it did faced severe budgetary restraints after US financial aid was slashed in 1973.
-Under the command of Rear Admiral Vong Sarendy, the MNK generally maintained high levels of efficiency, discipline and morale – mainly due to sufficient rice rations, good leadership in the field and prompt payment of wages.
-Since the MNK was not highly dependent from on US air support (except on the Bassac-lower Mekong corridors), it was not adversely affected when it was terminated on 15 August 1973.
+Being an all-volunteer, technically proficient service, the Khmer National Navy was regarded as the most efficient branch of the Cambodian armed forces, despite being plagued by shortages of officers and experienced NCOs in the early stages of the war.
+However, unlike the Cambodian Army and the Khmer Air Force, the MNK was not seriously handicapped by corruption – despite the fact that Lieutenant General Sosthène Fernandez, the FANK Chief-of-Staff and Commander-in-Chief of the ANK, did use the Navy to collect protection money for guarding river transport services in which his family had investments –, constant changes in command, or military incompetence, though it did faced severe budgetary restraints after U.S. financial aid was slashed in 1973.
+Under the command of Counter admiral (Rear Admiral) Vong Sarendy, the MNK generally maintained high levels of efficiency, discipline and morale – mainly due to sufficient rice rations, good leadership in the field and prompt payment of wages.
+Since the MNK was not highly dependent from on U.S. air support provided by Operation Freedom Deal (except on the Bassac-lower Mekong corridors), it was not adversely affected when it was terminated on 15 August 1973.

 Sea operations 1970–75

 For the first three years of the war, the small and ill-equipped MNK Sea Patrol Force based at Ream proved unable to protect effectively the 400 kilometers (248.55 miles) of Cambodian coastline from North Vietnamese infiltration attempts.
 The coast from Ream to the Thai border was patrolled haphazardly at best by MNK's aging coastal vessels, so surveillance of the coastline from Ream to the border with South Vietnam was consequently passed to the South Vietnamese Navy.
-The importance of patrolling at sea became clear in April 1972, when VNN patrols reported the first attempt by a North Vietnamese vessel to infiltrate Cambodia's territorial waters.
+The importance of patrolling at sea became clear in April 1972, when VNN patrols reported the first attempt by a North Vietnamese Navy vessel to infiltrate Cambodia's territorial waters.
 The enemy vessel was intercepted and sunk by the MNK, with heavy secondaries.

 Due to the shortage of assets, protection of Ream Naval Base and the deep water port of Kampong Som was largely neglected, which rendered them vulnerable to enemy frogman attacks – on the night of 20–21 January 1973 North Vietnamese frogmen managed to inflict slight damage on a cargo ship anchored at Kampong Som harbour.
 By 1974 this state of affairs had been corrected by the MNK Fleet Command, after the implementation of several counter-measures which included the stationing of newly received 20 radar-equipped PCF coastal patrol crafts at Ream and of four PBR river patrol boats in the Kampong Som port area, followed by the overhauling of nearly all of the older heavy craft still in the inventory.